bemibrando/website-study/frontend/github-wiki/README.md

 ### <b id="the-challenge">The challenge</b>
 - The project goals was develop a page consuming GitHub API to show up repositories using the knowledge about `ReactJs` to build a componentized website and styled-components to help.

+### <b id="project-composition">Project Composition</b>

+- Query for the existence of a repository
+- Open the repository directory if it exists
+- Delete repository from list of searched repositories

 ### <b id="screenshot">Screenshot</b>